DESCRIPTION

 SIGNS AND SYMPTOMS

 Hepatic damage is a common feature of acetaminophen (paracetamol) toxicity and further signs and symptoms become apparent if hepatotoxicity develops.
-As time after overdose increases signs and symptoms associated with acute hepatic failure including right upper quadrant tenderness, hypotension, acidosis, coagulopathy, encephalopathy, and hypoglycemia may develop.
+As time after overdose progresses, signs and symptoms associated with acute hepatic failure including right upper quadrant tenderness, hypotension, acidosis, coagulopathy, encephalopathy, and hypoglycemia may develop.
 Jaundice is not evident as an early sign but develops as hepatic failure progresses.
 Additionally, an initial increase in INR can be seen in the first 24 to 48 hours which appears to result from an inhibition of the activation of vitamin K dependent coagulation factors.
 Later, coagulopathy is typically a result of liver failure.
 Renal failure associated with acetaminophen (paracetamol) overdose may rarely appear acutely, or more usually over a period of days and in association with hepatotoxicity/failure.
 Cardiovascular concerns are rarely an acute consequence of poisoning, but hypotension and myocardial injury may appear in patients with fulminant hepatic failure as part of multisystem organ failure. |

 Onset/Duration of Symptoms |